catdeal3r/fibreglass/README.md

 > This section has been **MINIMALLY** tested, and is likely to change.
 Follow **AT YOUR OWN RISK!**

 ### Download and install dependancies

-Take these name of packages and install them with your system package manager.

 Debian/Ubuntu (untested):
 ```bash